1rishipathak/Chakravat-cycldtc/readme.md

 | digital typhoon | pretraining frames for T3 | kaggle account |
 | INSAT-3DR (MOSDAC) | 4 km imagery | approved account |

-MOSDAC approval came through late and it turned out we never needed it.
-GridSat and the ADT archive cover T1 and T2 with no authentication at all, so every number above was produced without INSAT. `src/verify_insat.py` shows INSAT imagery running through the trained models unretrained, which is the point:
+MOSDAC approval came through late, GridSat and the ADT archive cover T1 and T2 with no authentication at all, so every number above was produced without INSAT. `src/verify_insat.py` shows INSAT imagery running through the trained models unretrained, which is the point: